Air Man ga Taosenai: History

 The song was first posted on Nico Nico Douga on May 26, 2007.
-A vocal version performed by dōjin music group Team.Nekokan (Team.ねこかん[猫], Team.Nekokan [Neko]) was later posted to their website and YouTube on June 1, 2007, and later to Nico Nico Douga on July 1.
+A vocal version was performed by dōjin music group Team.Nekokan (Team.ねこかん[猫], Team.Nekokan [Neko]) was later posted to their website and YouTube on June 1, 2007, and later to Nico Nico Douga on July 1.
 This version was a collaboration with fellow dōjin musicians SoundCYCLONE and Scinicade.
-An English version titled "Can't Beat Air Man" was originally posted to both Nico Nico Douga and YouTube on December 24, 2007, but are no longer available.
+An English version titled "Can't Beat Air Man" was posted to both Nico Nico Douga and YouTube on December 23, 2007.
 "Air Man ga Taosenai" was incorporated into the second of the Kumikyoku Nico Nico Douga videos and has been included in all but one of the subsequent mashups.

-Translations
+The song has been translated into English and covered several times since it was first released.
+Among the more widely known translations is one done by Kiwi Kenobi, which debuted on YouTube in July 2008 and gained considerable popularity.

-The song has had a number of English translations and covers made since its release.
-Some of the most popular translations include one by Kiwi Kenobi released on YouTube in July 2008 and one by YouTuber jan Misali released on October 25, 2022, which also incorporates Toki Pona into its translation.
+The song was used as entrance music for professional wrestling tag team The Golden Lovers (Kota Ibushi and Kenny Omega) in DDT Pro-Wrestling, with a special version of the music video produced by Team.Nekokan.